What is IO?

 The Hα 682.2nm filter

 Being the least-requested filter, the Hα 682.2 nm slot has been used intermittently to test alternative instrument configurations.
-If you require this filter, contact the support astronomer to ensure it is currently available.
+If you require this filter, contact the support astronomer to ensure it is currently available and see Dates of Hardware Changes for historical information.

 Filter Slides: Neutral Density filters